transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 ### Illustration: WOG AAD login for Singapore public service agencies

 For Singapore public service agencies, one possibility your Agency may set up is for you to use your WOG AAD account for login.
-If so, login is as simple as a single click on the corporate login button (_click on image below to view .mov file_):
+If so, login is as simple as a single click on the corporate login button:

 <iframe
     src="https://rogueteacher.me/images/transformgovsg/sense-login.mov"